itext/itextpdf/CONTRIBUTING.md

 ## <a name="feature"></a> Want to implement a Feature?
 If you would like to implement a new feature then consider what kind of change it is:

-* **Major Changes** that you wish to contribute to the project should be discussed first on our [dev mailing list][itext-dev] so that we can better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
+* **Major Changes** that you wish to contribute to the project should be discussed first so that we can better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
 * **Small Changes** can be crafted and submitted to the [GitHub Repository][github] as a [Pull Request][pull].

 ## <a name="submit"></a> Submission Guidelines